makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/spring.md

 [^5]: Or perhaps later in life, when cancer may rear its ugly head.
 It is proving quite difficult to write about even seasons of new growth and beginnings without death-thoughts creeping in.

-[^6]: When its friends learned of its passing, many of us decided to memorialize it with poetry of our own, several of which were included in a postscript to its posthumous novella {{% cite source="memorial" %}}.
+[^6]: When its friends learned of its passing, many of us decided to memorialize it with poetry of our own, several of which were included in a postscript to its posthumous novella {{% cite source="motion" page="63" %}}.
 My attempt also incorporated the loss of breath:

     > Beneath that evening's breeze the sickly sweet\
     > &nbsp; &nbsp; and brazen scent of countless flow'rs\